JiMare/JiMare/README.md

 =====================

 I'm a passionate web developer with a constant desire to learn.
 I have improved the most in these technologies: React, Typescript, Material UI, GraphQL, REST.
-🌱 I’m currently learning backend technologies Node.js and framework Express. 🔭 I’m currently working on application phone-book, which is my first fullstack application.
+🌱 I’m currently couching some juniors in organization Czechitas. 🔭 I’m currently working on application SpaceScope, which use NASA APi.

 <!--